The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 As mentioned above, this is the preferred route if hiking to both Vernal and Nevada Falls via the Mist Trail.

+This is one of my favorites hike in Yosemite!
+If you’re up for the challenge, I highly recommend this route.
 Further below, I’ve outlined the directions for completing the full loop.

 ⚠️ Check for trail updates HERE to make sure there are no closures!